-Fortunately, there is a widespread acknowledgment of the importance of preserving biodiversity to tackle climate change and a growing menu of options for scaling renewables in ways that minimise the impact on the natural world.
-In December of 2022, 188 countries adopted the Kunming-Montreal Global Biodiversity Framework (GBF), which aims to protect 30 percent of the world's land, oceans, coastal areas, and inland waters.
-105 Two of the framework's targets are especially relevant to renewables development, including a target around the importance of ensuring the integration of biodiversity's value into planning and development and a target that requests businesses to assess measures to monitor and disclose their biodiversity dependencies, impacts and risks and reduce their negative impact.
-106 Nearly 60 percent of renewable energy stakeholders surveyed agreed that addressing clean energy projects' nature and biodiversity impacts is necessary to scale renewables.
+Fortunately, there is a widespread acknowledgment of the importance of preserving biodiversity to tackle climate change and a growing menu of options for scaling renewables in ways that minimize the impact on the natural world.
+In December of 2022, 188 countries adopted the Kunming-Montreal Global Biodiversity Framework (GBF), which aims to protect 30 percent of the world's land, oceans, coastal areas, and inland waters.105 Two of the framework's targets are especially relevant to renewables development, including a target around the importance of ensuring the integration of biodiversity's value into planning and development and a target that requests businesses to assess measures to monitor and disclose their biodiversity dependencies, impacts and risks and reduce their negative impact.106 Nearly 60 percent of renewable energy stakeholders surveyed agreed that addressing clean energy projects' nature and biodiversity impacts is necessary to scale renewables.

-United Nations, "Biodiversity - our strongest natural defense against climate change," 2022, un.org/en/climatechange/science/climate-issues/biodiversity, Accessed 20 Oct.
-2023
+103 United Nations, "Biodiversity - our strongest natural defense against climate change,"2022, un.org/en/climatechange/science/climate-issues/biodiversity, Accessed 20 Oct.
+2023 an increase in average global temperatures of 1.5 degrees Celsius will result in of mammals losing half their habitat a rise of 3 degrees Celsius could lead to losing half of their habitat.

-&lt;sup>104 United Nations Environment Programme, "Nature for Climate Action," 2021

-&lt;sup>105 Convention on Biological Diversity, "Nations Adopt Four Goals, 23 Targets for 2030 In Landmark UN Biodiversity Agreement," 2022

-Kunming-Montreal Global Biodiversity Framework, "2030 Targets (With Guidance Notes)," 2023
+- 104 United Nations Environment Programme, "Nature for Climate Action," 2021 - 105 Convention on Biological Diversity, "Nations Adopt Four Goals, 23 Targets for 2030 In Landmark UN Biodiversity Agreement," 2022 - 106 Kunming-Montreal Global Biodiversity Framework, "2030 Targets (With Guidance Notes)," 2023